 Laminate Flooring

-Laminate is another more affordable flooring option, consisting of a particleboard base, wood or tile finish, and protective plastic coating.
-It's easy to clean, scratch-resistant, and available in a variety of different colors and styles.
+Laminate is another cost-effective flooring option, consisting of a particleboard base, wood or tile finish, and protective plastic coating.
+It's scratch-resistant, easy to clean, and available in a variety of different styles and colors.
 However, it's more susceptible to water damage and chipping.

 Vinyl Flooring